rohullaa/irisData/README.md

 # Iris data

 In assignment we set up a pipeline for classifying data using **scikitlearn**.
-At first we will pick a dataset and choose an algorithm.
-We then generate data with the same characteristics as the chosen dataset and use the generated data to tune some of the hyperparameters of the algorithm.
-Lastly, we train models using bootstrap replicates of our chosen dataset and report the accuracy on independent test sets.
+The main topic for this assignment is to practise the art of reproducibility.
+The procedure started with choosing the iris dataset and an algorithm.
+We then generated data with the same characteristics as the iris and used the generated data to tune some of the hyperparameters of the algorithm.
+Lastly, we trained models using bootstrap replicates of the original dataset and report the accuracy on independent test sets.